 Additionally, your weight is spread far more equally, which means that the pressure is relieved on your bones.
 That’s why countless people find that memory foam mattresses are a huge help in reducing the symptoms of problems such as arthritis and back pain.
 If you change your sleeping position or turn over in the night the mattress molds to your new shape.

 The Final Verdict

 It is abundantly clear that the use of a memory foam mattress can provide individuals with numerous health benefits.
 One advantage of memory foam mattresses that hasn’t been mentioned yet is the drastic and immediate relief that it can provide from common allergies.

-Memory foam is made of polyurethane, which is comprised of inorganic fibers.
-These fibers thwart allergy-causing dust mites and stop them from settling in since there is no food for them to thrive on within a memory foam mattress.
-Organic fibers such as cotton attract dust mites that may also feed off of dead skin.
+Memory foam is made of polyurethane, which is an inorganic fibre.
+These fibres thwart allergy-causing dust mites and stop them from settling in since there is no food for them to thrive on within a memory foam mattress.
+Organic fibres such as cotton attract dust mites that may also feed off of dead skin.